-If you've not tried salmon with eggs, we recommend you try it soon.
+If you’ve not tried salmon with eggs, we recommend you try it soon.
 Go for this delicious scramble for breakfast.
-It's guaranteed empty plates- who can resist mopping up the buttery, lemony, peppery eggs with a second helping of hot toast?
+It’s guaranteed empty plates – who could resist mopping up buttery eggs with a Tabasco kick, with a second helping of hot toast?
 Or, enjoy smoked salmon with coddled eggs, capers and gruyère cheese for an indulgent starter or brunch.